Common Mistakes in Data Analysis and How to Avoid Them

 The Mistake:

-One of the most common errors in data analysis is assuming that because two variables are correlated, one causes the other.
-This can lead to incorrect conclusions and misguided strategies.
+One of the most common errors in data analysis is assuming that correlation implies causation.
+Just because two variables move together doesn’t mean one causes the other.

 How to Avoid It:

-- Understand the context: Look for underlying factors that might explain the correlation.
+- Look for confounding variables: Identify other factors that might explain the relationship.

 The Mistake: